 In the colder months of the year, it's advisable to drain the fresh water system and winterize by adding a non-toxic antifreeze to the system.
-Run the antifreeze throughout the system by opening shower nozzle until antifreeze is delivered through the shower head.
+Run the antifreeze through the system by opening up the spray in the shower nozzle until antifreeze is delivered through the nozzle.